SndrSchnklshk/HDC302x/README.md

 TI Datasheet for more information: [Download PDF](https://www.ti.com/product/HDC3020)

-This lib is heavily based on the data Josh Wyatt (Taxas Intruments Inc) has provided.
+This lib is heavily based on the data Josh Wyatt (Texas Intruments Inc) has provided.
 If you buy me a beer, don't forget him as well ;)